How to Prepare for an EDD Employment Tax Interview in California

 - Admitting “we didn’t know we had to file payroll forms” → Opens the door to negligence penalties

 This is why we never advise attending this meeting alone.
+Knowing how to survive an EDD audit starts with limiting what you say and having professional representation.

 What the EDD Will Ask During the Interview